Are you suffering from symptoms that you KNOW are related to your hormones?

 But don’t let that scare you!
 There are ways that we can overcome these hurdles and we will discuss how to do that later.

 Another important aspect of hormone replacement therapy is to understand that most physicians (especially conventionally trained) do not specialize in hormone replacement or hormone management.

-Much of the conventional world focuses on the management of chronic medical conditions such as hypertension and high cholesterol and little emphasis is put on treating lifestyle conditions such as energy, libido and so on.
+Much of the conventional world focuses on the management of chronic medical conditions such as hypertension and high cholesterol and little emphasis is put on treating lifestyle conditions such as energy, libido, and so on.

-Hormone imbalance frequently results in symptoms that manifest as changes to energy levels, changes to libido, changes to mental clarity and so on but these symptoms tend to largely be ignored by conventionally trained physicians.
+Hormone imbalance frequently results in symptoms that manifest as changes to energy levels, changes to libido, changes to mental clarity, and so on but these symptoms tend to largely be ignored by conventionally trained physicians.

-If you suspect that you have a hormone imbalance in your body then it may be best to seek out physicians who are specialized in anti-aging medicine or functional/integrative medicine as these Doctors tend to have more training on hormone replacement therapies.
+If you suspect that you have a hormone imbalance in your body then it may be best to seek out physicians who are specialized in anti-aging medicine or functional/integrative medicine as these Doctors tend to have more training in hormone replacement therapies.

-The reason for this has to do with the fact that conventional physicians often receive the majority of their post residency training from pharmaceutical companies which tend to promote their own medications and they tend to leave out the discussion of bio-identical hormones.
+The reason for this has to do with the fact that conventional physicians often receive the majority of their post-residency training from pharmaceutical companies which tend to promote their own medications and they tend to leave out the discussion of bio-identical hormones.

-Bottom Line: You may need to seek out physicians trained in functional, integrative, holistic or anti-aging medicine to get optimal hormone replacement therapy.
+Bottom Line: You may need to seek out physicians trained in functional, integrative, holistic, or anti-aging medicine to get optimal hormone replacement therapy.
 Most conventional physicians (including endocrinologists and primary care physicians) do not receive training in hormone replacement therapy.